-I co-facilitated a design sprint around how we could help in-store employees be clearer in their conversation about Asurion's offerings.
-We interviewed multiple employees and their managers and heard them emphasize time and time again how it was difficult to differentiate between the bundle and what the pieces of our offering were.
-We mapped out the customer experience of entering a store and what the purchase process is like, and determined that there was a downtime when the employee was getting the new device where a customer could be educated about the product offering.
+With this knowledge, I co-facilitated a design sprint around how we could help in-store employees be clearer in their conversation about Asurion and Verizon's offerings.
+We interviewed multiple Verizon employees and their managers and heard them emphasize time and time again how it was difficult to differentiate between the bundle and what the pieces of our offering were.
+We mapped out the customer experience of entering a store and what the purchase process is like, and determined that there was a critical downtime when the employee was getting the new device where a customer could be educated about the product offering.

 We knew based on discussions with employees that interactive displays are more effective than static displays or just looping videos.
 From group ideation we came up with a simple equation display that prompts different videos.
 We utilized existing videos that we had the rights to and placed them into a powerpoint specifically set up to loop a video when not touched.

 We tested the concept in a handful of Verizon stores utilizing various ways of showcasing the interface.
 We saw increased purchases (around 10% more) of Total Mobile Protection at all stores where it was tested.